Gordon Laxton

 Gordon "Gord, Gordie" Laxton (born March 16, 1955) is a Canadian former professional ice hockey goaltender.
-He played 17 games in the National Hockey League with the Pittsburgh Penguins from 1975 to 1979.
+He played 17 games in the National Hockey League (NHL) with the Pittsburgh Penguins from 1975 to 1979.
 The rest of his career, which lasted from 1975 to 1983, was spent in the minor leagues.

 Playing career

 Gordon Laxton played two seasons for the New Westminster Bruins of the WCHL before being selected in the 1975 NHL Draft by the Penguins.
 Laxton was also drafted by the Michigan Stags in the 1975 WHA draft.

 Laxton chose the NHL over the WHA and signed a contract with the Penguins.
 Laxton played 17 games for the Penguins during his 4 seasons in the NHL.

 After his years in the NHL, Laxton played for several AHL and IHL teams, including the Muskegon Mohawks, Grand Rapids Owls, and Erie Blades.
 Laxton retired in 1983.